Our Professional Counsel Brings Class Action Claims on Behalf of Multiple Employees

 An important public policy consideration for allowing class actions is that some employers or businesses rely on plaintiffs not bringing small claims because the amount of damages may not be worth the legal costs and time.
 It’s far more practical, for example to pay one expert witness fee, instead of paying the same expert multiple times.
 Class actions, in small damage cases, then become the only viable way to make the employer stop the wrong and pay for the harm it is causing.

 Types of class action claims on behalf of workers

-We have either brought cases or are ready to bring cases for the following types of employer wrongs:
+We have had many of the following cases and are prepared to bring other types of cases for the following types of employer wrongs:

 - Discrimination against workers based on race, age, gender, national origin, religion, sexual orientation, disability, marital status, or other protected classes.

 - Wage and benefit issues including overtime pay, minimum age pay, meal breaks, and medical benefits.

 - Quasi class actions.
 These are cases where the number of class members is small and the damages are low.

 - Plant closure laws.
 The California WARN Act and the federal WARN act require that employees be given 60 days of plant closures – provided certain conditions are met.
 Damages can include pay and statutory damages.